oconnor0/BeaconRoad/Book/331-Rogue.md

             - This ability benefits from preparation---so don't forget you can do that in a flashback.
     - **Arcane Potency.**
         - You may imbue your hands, melee weapons, or tools with energy - allowing them to deal an additional damage type in addition to *kinetic* damage.
-            - Your fists are now a light, melee weapon that rolls a [d6] for medium, [d4] for small, or [d8] for large effect die and threatens to your reach.
+            - Your fists are now an Agile, Melee Weapon that rolls a [d6] for medium, [d4] for small, or [d8] for large effect die and threatens to your reach.
             - When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?
     - **Expertise.**
         - Choose one of your action ratings.
 When you lead a group action using that action, you can suffer only 1 Stress at most, regardless of the number of failed rolls.